Make sure you understand why the production, secretion and flow of bile is essential for maintaining optimal liver health.

 Bile Flow Aids

-Describing a function of an herb or supplement, cholagogues help stimulate the production and promote the flow of bile.
+Cholagogues are medicinal agents that help stimulate the production and promote the flow of bile.
 Historically, cholagogues are indicated for alleviating or preventing ailments related to the liver and gallbladder.
-Typically having a bitter taste, cholegogues contain chlorogenic acids which stimulate bile production and flow when ingested regularly.
+Typically having a bitter taste, cholagogues contain chlorogenic acids which stimulate bile production and flow when ingested regularly.

-Used in many traditional medicines to aid the flow of bile in the liver and through bile ducts, the following are some of the more well known cholegogues:
+Used in many traditional medicines to aid the flow of bile in the liver and through bile ducts, the following are some of the more well known cholagogues:

-Many types of healthcare practitioners advise patients with liver, gallbladder or digestive health concerns to take some form of cholegogues, also referred to as bitters.
-Including several of the substances listed above into a daily health routine can help maintain ideal levels of bile production, secretion and flow to support a strong and healthy liver.
+Many types of healthcare practitioners advise patients with liver, gallbladder or digestive health concerns to take some form of cholagogues, including adding several of the substances listed above into your daily health routine to help maintain ideal levels of bile production, secretion and flow to support a strong and healthy liver.

 http://medicalcenter.osu.edu/patientcare/healthcare_services/liver_biliary_pancreatic_disease/biliary_system_anatomy/Pages/index.aspx, The Biliary System: Anatomy and Functions, Retrieved February 3, 2013, The Ohio State’s Wexner Medical Center, 2013.